timweilert/DK94_Color/README.md

 		ENDC
 	ENDM

-Creates an assembly macro called ld_long, presumably to load values longer than a typical register,
+Creates an assembly macro called ld_long.
+It looks at "\1", does a lowercase conversion via STRLWR and compares to lowercase "a".
+If that's true, then poke the byte value $FA in the current memory location followed by a word poke of "\2".
+If it's not "a", check if \2 is "a" and if that one is we poke in $EA and \1.

 	;1:function to call
 	switchcall: MACRO